AdobeDocs/commerce-marketplace/src/pages/guides/sellers/faq.md

 1. Where/how do solution partners or tech partners submit a support request?

    - Solution partners can submit a support request through the [Adobe Solution Partner Program](https://solutionpartners.adobe.com/solution-partners/home.html).
-   - Tech partners can submit a support request on the [Marketplace Help Center](https://marketplacesupport.magento.com/hc/en-us).
+   - Tech partners can contact [Marketplace Support](mailto:commercemarketplacesupport@adobe.com).

 1. How do I change my vendor name?